sojurner/headcount2.0/README.md

 # HeadCount 2.0

 Feeling like your kids school has been slacking?
-Well, what if I told you, that instead of googling the schools performance, there was an app that could show you the average student scores for each school in Colorado.
-Not only can check out your kids school but now you can compare with other schools.
+Well, what if I told you that instead of having to google schools in colorado, there was an app that could show you the average student scores for each school in Colorado?
+Not only can check out your kids school but now you can compare with other schools (cuz we all love to judge eachother).
 I introduce to you HeadCount...

 * Extracted annual score averages from provided Kindergarden Data.
 * Users can select two districts and compare the annual student score averages of each district from 2004 - 2014.